acp29/iboot/README.md

 ## Development roadmap

-* Add function to param folder to calculate D statistic from KS-test (with input format suitable for bootperm, boottest and (i)bootci)
+* Add function to param folder to calculate D statistic from KS-test (with input format suitable for bootnhst, iboottest and (i)bootci)
-* Add ability to additionally set contrasts or specify posthoc tests when calling bootperm.
+* Add capability to specify nesting in bootnhst, which will use stratified bootstrap resampling
+* Allow bootstrap to accept empty argument for bootfun (to enhance compatible behaviours with corresponding matlab function
+* Create usage guide with examples of how to apply the package functions to different problems and scenarious
+* Create some compiled mex and oct files on various platforms (mac, pc and linux) to speed up computations.